 3. Cut off the pointed tip of the folded paper to find the exact center.

 4. Transfer the center mark to both the plate and the saucer.
+Because we don’t want the hole off center.

 7. Slowly bring the drill to a 90-degree angle and continue drilling straight down.